Changing baby formula - How to switch to a new baby milk

 baby-bottles-with-milk

-• If they advise you to move milks slowly, start with one feed of Anti-Reflux milk a day – ideally earlier in the day – while giving their usual milk at all other times.
-Once this new feed has become established (which can take two to three days) introduce a second feed of the new milk.
-Keep going until all of the feeds are with Aptamil Anti-Reflux.
+• If they advise you to change formula milks slowly, start with one feed of Anti-Reflux milk a day – ideally earlier in the day – while giving their usual milk at all other times.

-Switching to Aptamil Hungry Infant milk
+Switching to Hungry Infant milk

-Switching to Aptamil Comfort milk
+Switching to Comfort milk

 To switch over to a new milk straight away, follow the instructions on the side of the new tub.
 To move over more gradually, introduce one feed of Comfort milk a day – preferably in the morning – but keep on giving their usual milk at all other times.
-After two to three days, introduce a second feed of the new milk, and keep going until all of the feeds are with Aptamil Comfort.
+After two to three days, introduce a second feed of the new milk, and keep going until all of the feeds are with Comfort Milk.

-It’s best to introduce a new milk gradually so that you can monitor your baby’s reaction and ensure they don’t experience any of their old symptoms.
+It’s best to introduce a new formula milk gradually so that you can monitor your baby’s reaction and ensure they don’t experience any of their old symptoms.
 Taking it slow will give your baby's digestive system time to adapt to the differences between their old and new milks.
 Start by replacing their normal Comfort milk with a feed of the new milk.
 Then, after a couple of days, when you are happy they’re taking to it well, replace another feed.
 Carry on switching out a single feed every 2-3 days until all feeds are with the new milk.

 What to do if you notice any changes

-However, in the unlikely instance that you notice any signs of discomfort in your baby after switching to a new milk, contact your healthcare professional.
+However, in the unlikely instance that you notice any signs of discomfort in your baby after switching to a new formula milk, contact your healthcare professional.
 It might simply be a case of trying again in a few weeks’ time.

 Making up a formula milk feed

-Any time you move onto a new milk, you’re advised to check the preparation instructions to ensure you’re up to date with the latest advice on how to prepare a feed.
+Any time you move onto a new formula milk, you’re advised to check the preparation instructions to ensure you’re up to date with the latest advice on how to prepare a feed.

 Preparation instructions have changed over the years to keep in line with emerging health and safety regulations.
 But you’ll always find an up to date, step by step guide on our website, and on the back of each pack.